ThatScalaGuy/nats4cats/docs/index.md

 ### Usage

-This library is currently available for Scala binary and 3.
+This library is currently available for Scala3.

 To use the latest version, include the following in your `build.sbt`: